 Our world-leading academics are experts in their fields, and our teaching explores this innovative research to make an impact on society.
-That’s why three-quarters of Stirling’s research was classed as either world leading or internationally excellent in the most recent Research Excellence Framework (REF2014).
+That’s why more than 80% of Stirling’s research was classed as either world leading or internationally excellent in the most recent Research Excellence Framework (REF 2021).

 Chevening and the University of Stirling

-The University of Stirling is proud to support Chevening Scholarships, which enables us to make education more accessible for international students who are reliant on scholarship funding to pursue postgraduate study in Scotland and the UK.
+The University of Stirling is proud to support Chevening Scholarships.
+It enables us to make education more accessible for international students who are reliant on scholarship funding to pursue postgraduate study in Scotland and the UK.

 In partnering with Chevening, the University of Stirling will be able to build upon and enrich our thriving international community here in Stirling, Scotland and further afield.

-The University of Stirling will be offering three awards to Chevening Scholars for the upcoming academic year, and welcome applications from any Chevening-eligible country in any subject.
+The University of Stirling welcomes applications from any Chevening-eligible country in any subject.
 All applicants who wish to be considered for an award at Stirling are encouraged to select the university as their first preference within their Chevening application.